nilearn/nilearn/doc/introduction.rst

 **Data mining / exploration**

 Data-driven exploration of brain images.
-This includes the extraction of the major brain networks from resting-state data ("resting-state networks") or movie-watching data as well as the discovery of connectionally coherent functional modules ("connectivity-based parcellation").
+This includes the extraction of the major brain networks from :term:`resting-state` data ("resting-state networks") or movie-watching data as well as the discovery of connectionally coherent functional modules ("connectivity-based parcellation").
 For example,